- Out of Stock

 G4.
 Some species will need a warm, moist period followed by a cold, moist period and will need 2-4 full years of these alternating conditions to break dormancy.

-Planting Information: Seeds needing scarification, nicking or any specialized treatments have been done before shipping to you.
+Planting Information: Seeds needing scarification, nicking or any specialized treatments with the exception of stratification have been done before shipping to you.
 Select a planting location with partial shade or shade or filtered light.
 Prepare the planting bed so that the soil is well draining and rich in humus.
 The best way to do this is to till the top 12 inches of soil with a garden rake and then mix in several inches of humus, such as compost or peat moss.
 Plant the seed one inch below the surface of the soil unless you have small seeds which should be planted no deeper than 1/8 inch.
 Cover with a light layer of soil.
 Most seeds need to be protected from drying winds and sunlight so cover them quickly.
 Water well if planting in spring, water lightly if planting in fall.

 Fern Spores: Direct sow fern spores on soil surface and pat them down for a good spore to soil contact.